-Jeanette has worked as a researcher at the Washington Post, AIG Global Real Estate, and the Museum of Jewish Heritage; written for Imagine Magazine (John Hopkins University), the Daily Princetonian, the Progressive Nation (Princeton University), the Nassau Literary Review (Princeton University), and Lyrical Iowa (Iowa Poetry Association); worked as a communications/marketing assistant at Kaplan Test Prep and Admissions, the Lewis Center of the Arts (Princeton University), the Ministers and Missionaries Benefit Board, and the Iowa Democratic Party; and attended invitation-only journalism seminars at the Institute for Humane Studies (George Mason University), the Center for International Media Ethics, the National Lesbian and Gay Journalists Association, and The Fund for American Studies' European Journalism Institute in Prague.
+Jeanette has worked as a research assistant at the Washington Post, AIG Global Real Estate, and the Museum of Jewish Heritage; as a marketing assistant at Kaplan Test Prep, Princeton University's Lewis Center of the Arts, the Ministers and Missionaries Benefit Board, and the Iowa Democratic Party; and as a student journalist at George Mason University's Institute for Humane Studies, the National Lesbian and Gay Journalists Association, and The Fund for American Studies' European Journalism Institute.

-Under her former company, Moving ForWords Productions, she published four poetry chapbooks (Wry Rhetoric, Beyond Balloon Animals, Checking In, and Double Digits on Luin); produced the 2007 production of Eve Ensler's The Vagina Monologues at Princeton University that raised $3000 for WomanSpace, a domestic abuse shelter; helped raise $20,000 for "Real Spit", the Minneapolis/St. Paul chapter of YouthSpeaks, a national spoken word poetry foundation; and published Prism Magazine (Princeton), Circus Diem (Des Moines, IA), and Second Run, a national literary magazine edited by Jim Coppoc (Iowa State University).
+Under her former company, Moving ForWords Productions (2003 - 2011), Jeanette published four poetry chapbooks (Wry Rhetoric, Beyond Balloon Animals, Checking In, and Double Digits on Luin); directed a production of Eve Ensler's The Vagina Monologues at Princeton University that raised $3000 for WomanSpace, a domestic abuse shelter in Trenton, NJ; helped raise $20,000 for "Real Spit", the Twin Cities chapter of YouthSpeaks, a national spoken word poetry foundation; and published Princeton University's Prism Magazine, the Des Moines Poetry Slam's Circus Diem zine, and Ames Artspace's Second Run literary journal.

-Jeanette is from Des Moines, IA.
-She lives in Princeton, NJ with her partner and her tiny monster cat, Scribbles.
+Jeanette is from Des Moines, Iowa.
+She lives in Princeton, New Jersey with her tiny monster cat, Scribbles.